 Opening a Local Entity - Difficult

-The second and easiest way is to find a local processing partner that is legally allowed to process local payments for merchants selling cross-border to Brazil.
+The second and easiest way is to find a local partner that is legally allowed to deal with local payments for merchants selling cross-border to Brazil.
 This sounds extremely specific, however, fintechs in Brazil have received praise for opening up the market that once seemed forever blocked by overly bureaucratic Brazilian banks.

 Exclusive Benefits of Partnering with EBANX Payments